 - Buy-and-hold investors: Properties in poor condition that are ineligible for traditional financing can be purchased and repaired by a buy-and-hold investor.
 Once repairs have been made, these investors will refinance the hard money loan into traditional financing and retain ownership of the home as a rental or other type of investment property.

-How to Qualify for a Hard Money Loan
+How to qualify for a hard money loan

-Generally, lenders want to evaluate the level of risk your investment property imposes.
-A good credit score and strong financial history can help mitigate such risk, alongside your flipping experience.
-Keep in mind, you should have sufficient funds to cover a down payment, as many lenders will place a heavy emphasis on the current value of the home, cost of repairs, and ARV of the property.
+Also, you should have sufficient funds to cover a down payment.
+Many lenders will place a heavy emphasis on the current value of the home, the cost of repairs, and the ARV of the property.

-Alternatives to a Hard Money Loan
+Alternatives to a hard money loan

 - Business line of credit: A business line of credit is a revolving credit facility that allows you to request a draw on the line, have the funds deposited to your account of choice, and make necessary business purchases.
-You can utilize funds on an as-needed basis, and repay the balance over time.
+You can utilize funds on an as-needed basis and repay the balance over time.

 - Home Equity Line of Credit (HELOC): Similar to a business line of credit, a HELOC is a revolving credit line attached to the value of your home.
-Available to homeowners with good credit, a HELOC can provide funds for short-term expenses and be repaid within the draw period.
+Available to homeowners with good credit, it can provide funds for short-term expenses and be repaid within the draw period.
 See our article on using a HELOC to fund your business for guidance.

 - Personal loan for business: If you don’t qualify for a small business loan, you can apply for a personal loan and use the funds towards your business.
 There are various loan programs, which are typically easier to qualify for as long as you have a strong credit history.
-For our recommendations, see our list of the best personal loans for business funding.
+For recommendations, see our list of the best personal loans for business funding.

 - Friends and family loan: If you’re seeking a different route than traditional financing, you can ask trusted friends or family members to finance your business endeavors.
 While you’ll still need to repay the loan with an applicable interest rate, you can often secure more favorable loan terms than from a bank or other lending institution.
 Refer to our step-by-step guide on raising money from family & friends to fund your business for help in this area.